 We get a lot of questions about Fire in the KNP and the surrounding Game Management Areas and as we are now quite well into the dry season and a lot of early burning has been done we thought that we could talk a little bit about fires.
 We will see more of them before the first rains – of that I have no doubt.
 I have an interest in fire in general.
-In my previous life I spent 15 years as a forest manager and I have spent far, far too many sleepless nights fighting fires and talking to guests (who are often a bit shocked by fires) here in the Kafue to not be interested in the topic – especially as it fits into the broader ecology/landscape here as we shall discuss.
+In my previous life I spent 15 years as a forest manager and I have spent far, far too many sleepless nights and hours fighting late season fires and talking to guests (who are often a bit shocked by fires) here in the Kafue to not be interested in the topic – especially how it fits into the broader ecology/landscape here as well as it’s role in shaping the landscape as we shall discuss.

 Fire in General

 It is generally known that Southern Africa is the ‘cradle of mankind’ and fire has been a part of man’s influence on the African landscape for thousands and thousands of years.
 But despite it’s close role with man it remains a highly contentious topic.
 So many guests that come through here express horror or shock at fire.
 It is inevitable I suppose.
 For our modern populations ‘wild fires’ (through whatever source of ignition and whatever time of year) are associated with destruction of life and property.
 The terrible news images from the US, Australia, Southern Europe are on our screens every year.
 Of course the reality is that like so many things the real root of the problem is not the fire but us humans.
 We are building houses, villages and towns in areas where there were no settlements before.
 We have tamed the landscape, planting and protecting trees and vegetation and settlements from fires.
 In places the vision of fire as the enemy led to many years of fighting it like a war – extinguishing it wherever it occurred, allowing fuel loads to build up year upon year and then resulting in massive destruction when fires took hold.
 The United States Forest Service and attitudes that have changed over the last years is what springs to mind here.
+The USFS for decades excluded fires and fought them regardless of when, where and how the fires had started.
+Only over the last couple of decades has this attitude changed and the use of prescribed fires started.
 Not all fires are equal.
 Seasonality, wind, frequency of previous fires, air temperature, dew point all play major components in how a fire will burn and what destruction or indeed benefit it will bring.
 It is not a case of all fire being bad and no fire being good.
 Like everything to do with ecosystems (and man’s place and influence in them) it is far more complex than that.
+An interesting National Geographic article examining the historical USFS attitude to fire (and associated problems caused by this) can be found here:

 Fire and the vegetation

 These early fires burn relatively quickly and cool in contrast to fires later (say October) when vegetation is at it’s driest.
 It is estimated that Miombo in general burns with a frequency of every 2-4 years.
 It is further acknowledged that this frequency is probably underestimated and is in fact more.
 Permanent sample plots and studies of fire and miombo interaction have been carried out for 36+ years now.
-Without going into very dry descriptions and tables of basal area (after all this is for general interest and is not a referenced academic paper!) these studies can be summarised as follows:
+Without going into very dry descriptions and tables of basal area (after all this is for general interest!) these studies can be summarised as follows:

 Early season fires in Miombo woodland have little or no impact at all on diversity, basal area or surface litter.

-Complete fire protection in Miombo results in the formation of a closed canopy forest, reducing the diversity of under story species (and of course the grazers that utilise them) end eventually results in the change from miombo woodland to dry evergreen forest.
+Complete fire protection in Miombo results in the formation of a closed canopy forest, reducing the diversity of under story species (and of course the grazers that utilise them) end eventually results in the change from miombo woodland to dry evergreen forest – something that we are not keen to promote.

 But of course the Kafue is not purely Miombo woodland.
 The woodland is interspersed with grassy dambos and larger open areas.
 So what effect does fire have on pure grassland environments?
 There has been plentiful amounts of research on this – mostly originating in South and East Africa.
 As we have discussed earlier, fire is an intrinsic part of maintaining savanna grassland, where burning allows grass to regenerate but shrubs and trees not to, or to be more coppiced, scrubby and not to form real woodland or forests.
 Again, this shows up the influence of man on what are perceived to be ‘pristine’ environments but in reality have been shaped for centuries if not millenia by the powerful tool that is fire.